JoeyHendricks/STATS-PAL/README.md

 ## Quickly get started comparing the results of two performance tests.

-How you can get started using the code written in this project is easy first download the source code specifically the [StatisticalDistanceTest](https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/heuristic_test_result_comparisons/kolmogorov_smirnov_and_wasserstein.py) class from this repository after you have done that.
-You can give this class two arrays of raw response time measurements and compute the relevant statistics this can be done in the following manner:
+How you can get started using the code written in this project is easy first, you download the source code specifically the [StatisticalDistanceTest](https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/heuristic_test_result_comparisons/kolmogorov_smirnov_and_wasserstein.py) class from this repository.
+Secondly, you give this class two arrays of raw response time measurements and compute the relevant statistics this can be done in the following manner:

 ```python
 from heuristic_test_result_comparisons.kolmogorov_smirnov_and_wasserstein import StatisticalDistanceTest